 Sure, I could buy a new version of the software that I’ve had for years and years…but, oof.
 It’s expensive.
 Like really expensive.

 OpenOffice is a multi-platform (and multi-lingual) office software suite.
-You can use it for word processing, spreadsheets, databases, graphics, presentations, like this:
+You can use this Open Source Productivity Software for word processing, spreadsheets, databases, graphics, presentations, like this:

 Not only does that look user-friendly, but it looks professional and polished.
 That’s pretty important when it comes to software that I need to use for reports, presentations, forms, graphics, documents…you name it!